 6. Unroot Android

-We can’t forget Rooting when it comes to Android Security Tips, Rooting is a procedure that can unleash a host of options that aren’t originally available on any Android system.
-This is both good and bad news but often time, turns dangerous for your smartphone, even more so for inexperienced users.
+Rooting is a procedure that can unleash a host of options that aren’t originally available on any Android system.
+This is both good and bad news but often time, it turns dangerous for your smartphone, even more so for inexperienced users.

 It is very common to find unhappy reports of rooting Android.
 Negative reports suggest that despite successful rooting, the Android system was never the same again.